-Western fun and lake rides highlight Folsom 4th of July weekendBy Roberta Long
+Western fun highlight Folsom 4th of July weekendBy Stewart Savage

 Three nights of patriotic fun at the rodeo

 Folsom is now a thriving city, home to many high-technology companies.
-The Folsom Pro Rodeo, in its 56th year, reflects the city’s history when Folsom served as the business center for ranches and farms.
-The Folsom rodeo began as a patriotic event to celebrate Independence Day.
-For many years it has been held in the Dan Russell Arena, named after one of the area ranchers.
+The Folsom Pro Rodeo, in its 59th year, reflects the city’s history when Folsom served as the business center for ranches and farms.

-This year the rodeo events will be held on July 2, 3 and 4.
+Set for July 3, July 4 and July 5.
 Gates open at 6 p.m.
 Showtime starts at 7:30 as the evening begins to cool.

 Rodeo-goers will appreciate the new enhancements to the arena.